yuxshao/learn-gamedev/Introduction to Game Development.md

 ##### Checkpoint

-You can download the GM project with everything up to this step [here](../resources/checkpoints/shooter/1_minimal.gmz).
+You can download the GM project with everything up to this step [here](../resources/checkpoints/shooter/1_minimal.gmz) for Windows, or [here](../resources/checkpoints_mac/shooter/1_minimal.gmz) for Mac.

 <a id="adding-motion"></a>
 ### 2.2.2 Adding Motion